How to Add “God Mode” Shortcut in Desktop Context Menu in Windows 7 and Later?

-We have talked about "God Mode" found in Windows 7 which allows quick access to all Control Panel options in a single place.
+We have talked about "God Mode" found in Windows 7 and later which allows quick access to all Control Panel options in a single place.

 To access this hidden "God Mode" you have to create a new folder or a new shortcut but today in this tutorial, we are going to tell you how to add a shortcut to "God Mode" in Desktop context menu so that you can quickly and easily access it by right-clicking on Desktop and selecting "God Mode" option.